NSLS-II-BMM/BeamlineManual/epilog.rst

 --------------

-This tutorial is copyright |copy| 2018 Bruce Ravel
+This manual is copyright |copy| 2018 Bruce Ravel

-.. :mark:`somerights,.`

-This document is licensed under `The Creative Commons Attribution-ShareAlike License <https://creativecommons.org/licenses/by-sa/3.0/>`__.
+:mark:`somerights,.`  This document is licensed under `The Creative Commons Attribution-ShareAlike License <https://creativecommons.org/licenses/by-sa/3.0/>`__.

-.. linebreak

 If this document is useful to you, please consider `supporting The Creative Commons <https://creativecommons.org/donate/>`__.